Alipsa/nexus-release-plugin/README.md

       }
     }
   }
-  // This will upload to Sonatype Nexus (OSSRH) is credentials are present if (project.ext.properties.sonatypeUsername) {
+  // This will upload to Sonatype Nexus (OSSRH) if credentials are present if (project.ext.properties.sonatypeUsername) {
     repositories {
       maven {